"So," Fiona said.

 Pennington stood outside, impatiently tapping his foot.
 "Right.
 Let's do this.
-Open portal to skull's internal dimension, pull Christian's friend out, get the fuck out of here, start shopping at at the Lower Westville Handy Pavilion.
+Open portal to skull's internal dimension, pull Christian's friend out, get the fuck out of here, and start shopping at at that other Handy Pavilion in East Westville.
 Let's get started:"

-The alchemist placed the skull on the floor in the space between fire extinguishers and fire alarms.
-Taking chalk from his pocket, he drew a circle around the crystal and started silently dancing around it, his arms and legs describing strange angles in the air as he moved.
+The alchemist placed the skull on the floor in the space between the fire extinguishers and fire alarms, and opposite safes.
+Taking a stick of chalk from his pocket, he drew a circle around the crystal and started silently dancing around it, his arms and legs describing strange angles in the air as he moved.

 "My God, it's true," Norman whispered.

 "All those black people were right.
 We really can't dance," he said, grinning as Fiona smacked him in the arm.